 There are many options of Bosphorus cruises. you can opt for a dinner cruise with entertainment, with a 3.5 hours duration, but you can also choose a 2-hour afternoon boat tour.
 If you prefer to spend one full day on the water, you have the 8-hour cruise option that includes transfer from your hotel, lunch and the entrance to the museums included in the tour.

 Hagia Sophia is one of the best things to see in Istanbul.
 Its fascinating history and its transformations from orthodox church to mosque and then to the museum it is today attract millions of tourists every year.
-Located in the Sultanahmet square, Hagia Sophia is famous for its huge dome.
+Located in the Sultanahmet square, Hagia Sophia is famous for its huge dome and for its troubled history.
 Apparently, when the builder placed the dome on the building, the walls started to lean outward, hence calling for new walls to support this huge weight.

 Although in dire need for restoration works, Hagia Sophia is still fascinating and definitely worth a visit.
-If you want to skip the line and to enjoy an introductory walk, click here to book your ticket at the price of today, Friday, January 18th 2019.
+If you want to skip the line and to enjoy an introductory walk, click here to book your ticket at the price of today, [todaysdate].

 Basilica Cistern (Yerebatan Sarayi)